davidmacn/ADT-Usage-Exercises/Exercises/Ex1/Readme.md

 Activate all your classes

-## Exercice 1.3 - Create class from usage - class-methods calling
+## Exercise 1.3 - Create class from usage - class-methods calling

 We will create a class with a factory method from the usage in the call method.